os-popt/pop-lso/documents/api/rechenberg-1+1-evolution-strategy.md

 # Rechenberg's (1+1)-Evolution Strategy (ES)

-**Open source code of Rechenberg's (1+1)-Evolution Strategy**: [poRechenberg1Plus1EvolutionStrategy.m](https://github.com/os-popt/pop-lso/blob/master/matlab/main/optimizers/evolution-strategies/poRechenberg1Plus1EvolutionStrategy.m)
+**Open source code of Rechenberg's (1+1)-Evolution Strategy**: [poRechenberg1Plus1EvolutionStrategy.m](https://github.com/os-popt/pop-lso/blob/master/matlab/main/optimizers/evolution-strategies/rechenberg-1+1-es/poRechenberg1Plus1EvolutionStrategy.m)

 ## Input

-* **problemParameters**: problem parameters, specified as a structure scalar.
+* **problemParameters**: problem parameters, specified as a structure scalar with the following *six fields*:

+  * **name**: problem name, specified as a character vector or a string scalar.

+  * **dimension**: problem dimension, specified as a positive integer scalar.

+  * **upperBounds**: upper bounds for all candidate solutions (individuals) *during search*, specified as a column vector of length `dimension`.

+  * **lowerBounds**: lower bounds for all candidate solutions (individuals) *during search*, specified as a column vector of length `dimension`.
+If no value is specified, then the default is `-upperBounds`.

+  * **initialUpperBounds**: initial upper bounds of individuals *when starting search*, specified as a column vector of length `dimension`.
+If no value is specified, then the default is `upperBounds`.

+  * **initialLowerBounds**: initial lower bounds of individuals *when starting search*, specified as a column vector of length `dimension`.
+If no value is specified, then the default is `lowerBounds`.

 * **optimizerOptions**: optimizer options, specified as a structure scalar with the following *five fields*: